prepare/ChromiumFX/Readme.md

 This is a summary of the most important changes and those relevant to embedders (API changes etc.).

+### Version 3.2357.0 ###

+* Updated to CEF release branch 2357, the newest release branch considered production ready.
+If you update to this revision, you have to replace all CEF binary and resource files to the latest binary package found at [https://cefbuilds.com]().
+And you should test it with your use case to verify that there are no issues.
+* As usual, the new release branch brings in a few API changes, see commit  393ad75 for an overview.
+* The [API reference](http://chromiumfx.bitbucket.org/api/html/welcome.htm) has been updated to branch 2357 as well.

 ### Version 3.2171.15 ###

 * Fixed a deadlock in the IPC code which caused the UI freeze after a renderer crash under some circumstances.